Peter Ralph

 I also dream about a modern replacement for LaTeX designed from the ground up to target multiple output formats (at least PDF, HTML, EPUB). – John MacFarlane

-Images are the same but with a !
+Images are the same but with a ! in front.

 Setting width and height are optional.